How to work with inbuilt Analog Comparators of PIC18F4550

-Analog comparator is an electronic device which compares the two voltage signals and provides TTL logic output to indicate the larger signal.
-The analog comparator is used in various applications where two inputs signals need to be compared.
+Analog comparators, including inbuilt Analog Comparators, are electronic devices which compare the two voltage signals and provide TTL logic output to indicate the larger signal.
+The analog comparator is used in various applications where two input signals need to be compared.
 IR sensor is a very common example where analog comparator is used.

 PIC18F4550 consists of two analog comparators and these comparators can be used in eight different modes.
 The analog comparators’ I/O pins are multiplexed with PortA pins (RA0 – RA5) pins of the controller.
 The register CMCON is configured to set the mode of the comparator in a PIC microcontroller.
 The bits of CMCON register are explained below.